 users simply turn to similarly risky, newer psychoactive substances, or back to established drugs.
-Conversely, harms may be amplified.
+Harms may, instead, be amplified.

-It is clear that the demand for untested NPS, despite their obvious risks, is largely an unintended consequence of an unmet demand for legal access to popular psychoactive substances, such as cannabis, MDMD and psychedelics.
-Most NPS that have emerged in recent years are synthetic cannabinoids, reflecting the demand for cannabis, which is considerably safer than the synthetic cannabinoids by every measure.
+The demand for untested NPS, despite their obvious risks, is largely an unintended consequence of an unsatisfied demand for legal access to popular psychoactive substances, such as cannabis, MDMA and psychedelics.
+Most NPS that have emerged in recent years are synthetic cannabinoids, reflecting the demand for natural cannabis, which is, by every measure, considerably safer than the synthetic cannabinoids.

 NPS account for a mere fraction of the drug market, which is dominated by long-established legal drugs such as alcohol, and 'traditional' illicit drugs from cannabis to cocaine.
-The growing burden of NPS-related harms in terms of damage dependence and death, and pressure on public services, remains relatively insignificant alongside the burden associated with established drugs and their mismanagement.
+The growing burden of NPS-related harms in terms of damage-dependence and death, and pressure on public services, remains relatively insignificant alongside the burden associated with established drugs and their mismanagement.
 Nonetheless, the transparent failure of the prohibition approach to address the challenges of NPS could represent an existential crisis for that paradigm.
-The international regime of drug-control based on reactive prohibition has been a disaster by every measure; illicit drugs are more available than ever, drug markets operate outside of any government control, criminal sanctions do not demonstrably curtail drug-use, but impose other forms of harms to users.
+The international regime of drug-control based on reactive prohibition has been a disaster by every measure: illicit drugs are more available than ever, drug-markets operate outside of any government control, criminal sanctions do not demonstrably curtail drug use, but impose other forms of harms to users.

-A commendable progressive feature of The Psychoactive Substances Act 2016 is that it will not criminalise simple possession.
+A commendable feature of The Psychoactive Substances Act 2016 is that it will not criminalise simple possession.
 However, the Act will operate parallel to the existing Misuse of Drugs Act 1971, which does impose sanctions on possession supposedly commensurate with a drug's relative harmfulness.
 Both sets of legislation will operate alongside laws regulating alcohol, tobacco and prescription drugs, creating a confusing situation where citizens will have no confidence in any relationship between a substance's harmfulness, accessibility and legality.

 As this report describes, in the immediate-term, the regulatory model for NPS that offers the most promising substitute for the Psychoactive Substances Act is the one that has been passed in New Zealand.
-Unfortunately, the framework they constructed has been hamstrung by a variety of domestic political setbacks.
-Nonetheless, this report explores how the model could be instituted.
-Crucially, it demands that the manufacturers fully fund the assessment of the safety of the new psychoactive substances, to establish if they are low-risk, before they can be offered to consumers as a licensed and regulated product.
-This is in contrast to the reactive prohibition regime, which at best assesses drugs once they are already in the unregulated circulation.
+Unfortunately, the framework there constructed has been hamstrung by a variety of domestic political setbacks.
+Nonetheless, this report explores how the model could be instituted in the UK and elsewhere.
+It demands that the manufacturers fully fund the assessment of the safety of the new psychoactive substances, to establish if they are low-risk, before they can be offered to consumers as a licensed and regulated product.
+This is in contrast to the reactive prohibition regime, which assesses drugs once they are already in unregulated circulation.

 There are no perfect solutions in the world of drug policy.
-Drug use is inherently risky and the appetite for them seems to be a natural human trait.
-The task then is to minimise the harms, and indeed to maximise their potential benefits.
-Since the drug market is an interconnected system regardless of the arbitrary territories claimed by the different UK laws in operation, this report argues that the challenge of NPS is best understood and addressed in the context of the challenge of drugs and the risks associated with their use more generally.
+Drug use is inherently risky, and the desire for drugs seems to be a natural human trait.
+The task must be to minimise their harms, and to maximise their potential benefits.
+This report argues that the challenge of NPS is best understood and addressed in the context of the challenge of drugs and the risks associated with their use.